 Our opening song is “Don’t Fence Me In,” written by Robert Fletcher and Cole Porter in 1934, performed by Roy Rogers as well as Bing Crosby and the Andrews Sisters, and Frank Sinatra stumbled through it on the Lucky Strike sponsored program Your Hit Parade.
 This song, like many cowboy songs, is chock full of irony on its face, but especially so when a woman sings it, from Rosemary Clooney and Ella Fitzgerald to this 1996 version by Lari White.
 The idealism that imagines freedom and open spaces like the so-called open range, masks the genocidal violence of manifest destiny and the labor oppression that accompanies the golden dreams of industrial capitalists…who has the freedom to roam in the USA?

-Joshua Specht is an environmental and business historian of the nineteenth-century United States and a lecturer in History at Monash University in Melbourne, Australia.
-He’s currently a visiting assistant professor at the University of Notre Dame in Indiana.
+Joshua Specht is an environmental and business historian of the nineteenth-century United States and a lecturer in History at Monash University in Melbourne, Australia

 The Price of Plenty: How Beef Changed America by Joshua Specht